-The Military Postal History Society (MPHS) offers a number of documents in electronic formats.
+The Military Postal History Society (MPHS) offers a number of documents in electronic formats, including the electronic version of the Bulletin.
 This web page describes how to view the Adobe Portable Document Format (PDF) files published by the Society.

 If you already have the desired PDF file on your computer, phone, or tablet, you may skip the following paragraphs.